khemritolya/majordomo/README.md

    curl -X POST https://[addr]/h/example -d "Hello World"
    ```

-   Will respond with the json `{"status":true,"data":"Hello World"}`.
+   This now posts "Hello World" to "#majordomo-testing-channel" on slack.
+It will also respond with the json `{"status":true,"data":"Hello World"}`.
 If there had been any errors along the way, the status becomes false, and data contains a helpful error message!